JustArtiom/osu_bmg/README.md

 # The plan...

+The plan will be improved with development of the project

 ### Rythm model

--   Take in parameters such as `audio, bpm, time_signature, offset`
+-   Take in parameters such as `audio, bpm, time_signature`
 -   Normalise data bringing the audio data to the same **bpm** and normalise **slider speed**
 -   Prepare the input data by creating `audio sequences` of the audio file based on the bpm, time signature and offset.
 -   Prepare the the output data by creating the `labels` for each audio sequence
 -   CNN + RNN model to classify events `(circle, slider_start, slider_hold, slider_end, spin_start, splin_hold, spin_end)`

+### HitObjects coordrds generation model

+-   For the future

+### Slider path generation model

+-   For the future